nickhdillon/nickhdillon/README.md

 Full Stack Developer
 --------------------

-I'm a full stack developer who loves Laravel, Vue.js, Tailwind CSS, Inertia.js, and Livewire.
+I'm a full stack developer who loves the TALL Stack, Vue.js, and Inertia.js

-*   🌍  I'm based in Charleston, IL
+*   🌍  I'm based in Brentwood, TN
 *   🖥️  See my portfolio at [nickdillon.dev](http://nickdillon.dev)
 *   ✉️  You can contact me at [nickhds@gmail.com](mailto:nickhds@gmail.com)
-*   🧠  I'm learning PHPUnit and Pest PHP
-*   🤝  I'm open to collaborating on anything involving Laravel, Vue.js, Tailwind CSS, Inertia.js, and Livewire
+*   🤝  I'm open to collaborating on anything involving the TALL Stack, Vue.js, or Inertia.js
 *   ⚡  I'm a coffee fanatic and I play the drums

 ### Skills